 Boys Road Trip to Nakuru.

 We were in an entourage of 3 Saloon Cars.
-Time was not on our side yet our car was labelled “Car No 1”.
+(All the road Trip Tips in Check) Time was not on our side yet our car was labelled “Car No 1”.
 We were late with 45 Minutes.

 Joints worth Stopping by on a road trip to Nakuru.